SamuelSwartzberg/flashcardifying_text_temp/inf.md

 NAT = Network Address Translation
-⟮c1;NAT⟯ ⟮c2;maps one IP address space to another⟯ by ⟮c3;modifying the info in the IP header⟯ NAT (Network Address Translation)  allows mitigation of IPv4 address exhaustion because one IP address can be used for an entire network
+⟮c1;NAT⟯ ⟮c2;maps one IP address space to another⟯ by ⟮c3;modifying the info in the IP header⟯ NAT could be one-to-one or one-to-many, generally one-to-many is implied For one-to-many NAT, most commonly the combination of IP address and port number is sued to unabiguously identify the reciver NAT (Network Address Translation)  allows mitigation of IPv4 address exhaustion because one IP address can be used for an entire network the form of NAT where {{c1::the combination of IP address and port number is used to identify the recipient}} may also be known as {{c2::NAPT}} ({{c2::network address and port translation}}) , {{c3::PAT}} ({{c3::port address translation}}) or {{c4::IP masquerading}} amongst others

 ####### tracing